 Hands up all the coeliacs in the house who would love to eat gluten free sausage rolls?
-Well, my gluten free friends, I’ve made the perfect sausage rolls and this recipe is SO simple and easy to make.
+Well, my gluten free friends, I’ve made the perfect gluten free sausage rolls and this recipe is SO simple and easy to make.

 My local supermarket finally had the Jus-rol gluten free puff pastry in stock, so I grabbed some quickly so I could experiment.
 It’s been a long time since I had puff pastry, so I wasn’t too sure what to expect.
-Naturally, gluten free sausage rolls were the obvious choice, and they turned out beautifully.
+Naturally, sausage rolls were the obvious choice, and they turned out beautifully.

 Testing Jus-rol’s gluten free puff pastry

 The Jus-rol pastry comes ready-rolled, you just have to take off the wrapper and uncurl it.
 First dilemma: I needed a square piece, but this gluten free puff pastry is round.
 To get around this, I squared mine off, and then used the leftover edges to make some delicious gluten free cheese straws.
 Check out my Gluten Free Christmas ebook for an awesome recipe for these!